HarikeshopGCEK/istehardwarehackathon/THE HARDARE HACATHON BY ISTE GCEK.md

 - Tentative Date: <input type="date">
 - Team Size : 3-5 Members
 - Eligibility : Open To all Engineering Graduates
-- Duration : 3-5 Hours
+- Duration : 3-5 Hours (Or 8 Hours Competition)

 # Problem Statement
 Each team must choose one of the following tracks: